 Algorithms that strictly enforce instance-level constraints assume that the provided labels or pairs of similar and dissimilar instances are correct.
 However, noisy labels or instance-level constraints can arise in a variety of situations including those that involve a certain level of subjectivity, scenarios where the information used for labeling is incomplete or inadequate, or when data entry errors exist [13].
-In the medical domain, for instance, noisy labels can arise from subjectivity in situations where finding labels entails a qualitative ranking, such as in the case of determining disease severity or a disability outcome score.
+In medical domain, for instance, noisy labels can arise from subjectivity in situations where finding labels entails a qualitative ranking, such as in the case of determining disease severity or a disability outcome score.
 Furthermore, noisy labels may arise from incomplete information when established using a diagnosis where not all of the informative tests have been performed [13].
-Web data, such as userprovided or search-based image and video tags, is also often plagued by noisy labels [14], [15].
+Web data, such as user-provided or search-based image and video tags, is also often plagued by noisy labels [14], [15].
 The effect of noisy labels can be attenuated by using filtering techniques, optimization over both predicted soft labels and given hard labels, label normalization or tuning, noise modeling and feature extraction [13], [15], [16], [17], [18].
-However, these methods assume that the labels for at least some of the data are known and do not consider the scenario where unlabeled data is related only by instance-level constraints.